 Welcome to the “Land of Waterfalls,” the official moniker of Transylvania County, home to Brevard.
 You’re going to need your energy, so arrive in time to enjoy a quick lunch downtown.

 Then, leave your car where it is and set off on foot down Main Street to explore this imminently walkable town.
-Pop into one of six art galleries within three blocks or explore the history of the region at the Heritage Museum.
+Pop into one of the numerous art galleries within three blocks, or explore the history of the region at the Heritage Museum.
 Do a little shopping in more than 50 shops and boutiques that line the streets.
 Afterward, what’s more romantic than sharing a shake with two straws at Rocky’s Grill & Soda Shop?
 The venerable diner offers a taste of Americana – with its vintage decor – in addition to delicious items such as Mammy’s Grilled Cheese, Rocky’s Chili Cheeseburger, a dozen different styles of hot dogs, and a great variety of milkshakes and fountain drinks.

 Check in for the night at the Sunset Motel, a once-classic roadside motel that’s been “retro-vated” into a hip and oh-so-groovy hotel.
-Combining retro furnishings and artwork reminiscent of a romantic era gone-by with modern hotel touches like pillow-top mattresses, free Wi-Fi, refrigerators and coffee makers, the Sunset Motel makes for a charming base for your Brevard adventures.
+Combining retro furnishings and artwork reminiscent of a romantic era gone-by with modern hotel touches such as pillow-top mattresses, free Wi-Fi, refrigerators and coffee makers, the Sunset Motel makes for a charming base for your Brevard adventures.
 If the Sunset is full, or bed and breakfasts are more your thing, reserve a room at the romantic Red House Inn.

 Once you’re settled, head back to Main Street for an evening of romance.
 Share a carafe of wine while dining on Italian specialties at Marco Trattoria.
 Enjoy your meal under the twinkling lights on the front porch or in the elegant dining room filled with local artwork.